siefkenj/IBLODEs/book/typst/modules/module6.typ

   ],
 )

+For matrix differential equations, we will take $arrow(p)=arrow(0)$ in the above theorem.

 Now, suppose that $M$ is an $n times n$ matrix.
 Let $cal(S)$ be the set of all solutions to $arrow(r)' = M arrow(r)$.
 The above theorem states that every initial value problem
 $
   arrow(r)' = M arrow(r) wide "and" wide arrow(r)(t_0) = mat(x_1; dots.v; x_n)
 $
 has a unique solution.
+Further, every solution must pass through _some point_ in $RR^n$ at _some time_.
 Thus, the space of all solutions can be no "bigger" than the set of all initial conditions.
 Notice that we have $n+1$ parameters to choose for initial conditions.
 We have $n$ choices coming from $x_1$, ..., $x_n$ with one more choice coming from the value of $t_0$.

 This means that the dimension of $cal(S)$ is bounded above by $n+1$.#footnote[To make this argument fully rigorous, you need to establish the existence of a smooth map between the